Heartwarming: Guilty Crown

 Shu: We're friends, Souta.
 We'll be friends for life.

-- Also at the end, Haruka mentions that Shu's name means 'group'.
+- Also at the end, Haruka mentions that Shu's name means 'group' ('together' in English dub).
 The high school boy who is once anti-social now has comrades by his side to end the war.

 - Episode 21, Inori's speech.